juanmorillios/List-CoreML-Models/README.md

 # Projects

+* [GoogLeNetPlaces](https://github.com/chenyi1989/CoreMLDemo) - Detects the scene of an image from 205 categories such as airport, bedroom, forest, coast etc.

 * [DocumentClassifier](https://github.com/toddkramer/DocumentClassifier) - DocumentClassifier is a Swift framework for classifying documents into one of five categories (Business, Entertainment, Politics, Sports, and Technology).
 It uses a CoreML model trained with 1,500 news articles from the BBC.

 * [CoreML-in-ARKit](https://github.com/hanleyweng/CoreML-in-ARKit) - Simple project to detect objects and display 3D labels above them in AR.